friendly/VisCollin/README.md

 The simplified tabular display above can be improved to make the patterns of collinearity more visually apparent and to signify warnings directly to the eyes.
-A “tableplot” (Kwan, 2009) is a semi-graphic display that presents numerical information in a table using shapes proportional to the value in a cell and other visual attributes (shape type, color fill, and so forth) to encode other information.
+A “tableplot” (Kwan et-al., 2009) is a semi-graphic display that presents numerical information in a table using shapes proportional to the value in a cell and other visual attributes (shape type, color fill, and so forth) to encode other information.

 For collinearity diagnostics, these show: